faisalakandha/uninstall-docker-automatically/README.md

-# Uninstall docker with only 1 Click
+# Uninstall docker with only 1 Command

 After uninstalling docker you are left with a lot of registry and other files.
 Which is very hard to find or troublesome to remove.
 That's where this script shines.